DanielUlisses/aws-boilerplate-test-tepo/docs/setup/initial-setup.md

 1. rename the file `remotestate.tf` to `remotestate.t_`
 1. execute a `terragrunt init`
 1. execute a `terragrunt apply`
+1. record the key arn output to be used later
 1. navigate to the folder `iac/terragrunt/build/reg-primary/s3-buckets/state`
 1. rename the file `remotestate.tf` to `remotestate.t_`
 1. execute a `terragrunt init`